 - Guidelines to quantify the environmental footprint of cleanup activities, and

 - A reporting structure to promote public availability of information

 relating to the decision-making process and communication

 The standard is intended to complement regulatory and voluntary cleanup programs and accommodate each phase of a cleanup

 For background information:

 - View EPA's June 2013 update (PDF) (1 pg, 290K) on this effort.

-- See the Incentives for Greener Cleanups (PDF) paper issued in June 2009 by the Association of State and Territorial Solid Waste Management's Greener Cleanups Task Force.
+- See the Incentives for Greener Cleanups (PDF) (17 pp, 730K) paper issued in June 2009 by the Association of State and Territorial Solid Waste Management's Greener Cleanups Task Force.